As an answering and telecommunications company, we understand seasonal upswings.

 Here at Dexcomm, our staff is at their busiest when the holiday season rolls around.
 In our experience working with HVAC companies, we have noticed that the times of the year for upticks in business are during the summer and winter months.

-Unlike most companies, who maintain a fairly consistent client base all year round— many HVAC companies face a sharp decline in customers once spring and fall arrive.
+Unlike most companies that maintain a fairly consistent client base all year round, many HVAC companies face a sharp decline in customers once spring and fall arrive.

 Preventative maintenance marketing or general business marketing are great techniques to increase seasonal business, but they must be carried out efficiently.

 Even the best marketing will fail if a business is not prepared to handle the customer response, either through answering calls or providing a user-friendly website and up-to-date social media.

 The inability to capture callers and appropriate data in response to your marketing message(s) usually poses the biggest problem.

 How do we know this?
 Because we have received phone calls from clients asking for help, telling us that they ran a marketing campaign and were overwhelmed with calls that they were unprepared to receive.